XuHo-IT/Ornamental_Fish_UI/README.md

-# 🐠 Ornamental_Fish Web API
+# 🐠 Ornamental_Fish Web UI

 **Ornamental_Fish** is a modern web platform for browsing and purchasing ornamental fish online.
-Built with ASP.NET Core 8, Entity Framework Core, and Identity Framework for secure authentication, it also includes cutting-edge features like **voice search** and **hand recognition-based ordering**.
+Built with Vue 3, Vite, and TypeScript, it also includes cutting-edge features like **voice search** and **hand recognition-based ordering**.

 ---